 - Garnish with the rest of the pecans.

 - Serve warm.

 Peel and cube sweet potatoes to boil in water until they are tender, or bake them whole in the oven until fork-tender and scoop them out of the skins and into a bowl with the rest of the ingredients.

 The hot potatoes with melt the butter when mixing the ingredients together.

 - Cuisine: American

 Keywords: sweet potato casserole

-The tradition of sweet potatoes served at Thanksgiving has traveled a long way since the first feast with the new settlers and Native Americans.
-It was November 1621 to be exact.
-So while continuing this feasting with thankfulness, we don't forget the sweet potato and all of its healthful benefits.
+The tradition of sweet potatoes served at Thanksgiving has traveled long since the first feast with the new settlers and Native Americans.
+It was November 1621, to be exact.
+So while continuing this feasting with thankfulness, we don't forget the sweet potato and its health benefits.
 It's loaded with fiber, vitamins C, and beta-carotene.
-If you're interested in learning more about the root vegetable, click here Sweet Potato Facts & Tips from the Louisiana Sweet Potato Commission.
+If you're interested in learning more about the root vegetable, click here for Sweet Potato Facts & Tips from the Louisiana Sweet Potato Commission.